MaxPleaner/linux-keyboard-macros/README.md

   - A list of available macros (and the name of the Ruby method they trigger) can be seen in the terminal when the program is running.
     - try typing `hello world`, which will open artoo.io in `chromium-browser`
     - or type `text entry`, which will type 'hello world' under the cursor.
+      Note that the programmatically triggered keystrokes are **not** searched for additional macros.

 - How to add a macro:
     1. create an instance method in `CommandParser` (this is the event that is fired)